CCEMGroupTCD/DARTassembler/dev/DEVELOPER_README.md

 - Refactored the CLI and made a new general class BaseModule.
 This class is used by the Assembler, LigandFilters, Concat, Configs and DBInfo classes to provide a common interface for the CLI.
 - Renamed the old ligand MetaLig ligand database files in data/metalig by prepending OLD_ to the file name to avoid confusion with the new ligand database files.
 The old files are still there for reference, but they should not be used anymore.
 18.06.2025
 - The Isomer() class has an attribute `self.ligands` now which is a list of Ligand() objects.
 This is very handy for later code writing, but atm it's still slow.
 I will speed that up later though, the `self.ligands` can be fully used.

 ## Todo list
 ### Small renaming and shifting
 - Consistently name the `n_max_ligands`.
 Right now often it is `n` in all modules except the assembler.
-- Rename complex_name_appendix to complex_name_suffix in assembler.yml
 - Rename `validity_check` to `validate` in BaseMolecule() and inheriting classes.
 - Rename `target_vectors`?
-- Rename geometry strings everywhere, including the metalig.
-### Functionalities
-### Docs
+### For next refactoring
-- Make a tutorial notebook for the DART workflow, explaining the very basics (mostly just the target vectors) by assembling Pd(II) square-planar complexes with 1 bidentate and 2 monodentate ligands.
-- Explain the target vectors in the docs and make a figure explaining them.
+ - Remove all atomic_props and just use ase.Atoms objects everywhere.
+Remove the atomic_props dicts and atoms in the isomer.ligands, so that the entire Isomer() class has just one ase.Atoms object which specifies the entire 3D geometry.
+Otherwise, it's quite awful to have to update both the atomic_props and the atoms object all the time.
+ - Use ase database for MetaLig and output complexes